 At the time I was training in Darwin.
 One day I just couldn’t stop wheezing.
 Looking back, I think the grass pollen triggered it, but I just put it out of my mind.

 Over the years my asthma worsened which culminated in a stressful meet at the 1997 World Championships in Athens.
 It was polluted and unbearably hot – up to 45C every day.
 I was struggling to breathe.
 It was so scary.
 Even after comfortable runs I was just gasping.
 I knew I wasn’t unfit and that things had gotten really bad.

 I was diagnosed with exercise induced asthma which is triggered by vigorous physical exertion.
 I was prescribed preventative puffers and Ventolin and from then on made sure that my puffers were on hand after every race.

 Even after I won the 400m gold medal at the Sydney 2000 Olympics I was breathing quite heavily, trying to gulp in as much air as possible.

-Then, nine years ago I was diagnosed with full blown asthma.
+Then, over a decade ago, I was diagnosed with full blown asthma.

 How has lung disease affected you as an athlete and personally?

-Despite being diagnosed with exercise-induced asthma in my 20s and full-blown asthma nine years ago, it was only earlier this year that I finally came to terms with my condition.
+Despite being diagnosed with exercise-induced asthma in my 20s and full-blown asthma over ten years ago, it was only a few years ago that I finally came to terms with my condition.

 I realised I was never relaxed and was feeling rather anxious.
 My muscles were tense and my chest became heavy.
 I couldn’t breathe properly.
 It was then that the penny dropped and I realised I needed to start taking my medication properly.